No one will tell you that labor is going to be easy. Labor means work, after all. But, there is plenty you can do ahead of time to prepare for labor.

 - Dim the lights in your room if you find it soothing.

 - Keep pictures or comfort items close by where you can see or touch them.

 - Ask your nurse for extra pillows or blankets to stay comfortable.

 - Bring books, photo albums, games, or other things that will help distract you during early labor.
 You can also watch TV to keep your mind busy.

 - Visualize, or see things in your mind the way you would like them to be.
 You can visualize that your pain goes away.
 Or you can visualize your baby in your arms to help you stay focused on your goal.

 Get as comfortable as you can.

 Speak up.
-Talk to your partner, your doctor, and nurses.
+Talk to your labor coach and your health care providers.
 Tell them how they can help you get through your labor.

 Ask your provider about pain relief during labor.
 Most women do not know exactly how their labor will go, how they will cope with the pain, or what they will need until they are in labor.
 It is important to explore all options and be prepared before your labor begins.

 Kipatrick S, Garrison E. Normal labor and delivery.
 In: Gabbe SG, Niebyl JR, Simpson JL, eds.Obstetrics: Normal and Problem Pregnancies